nodejs/node/doc/api/url.md

 If `value` is provided, then delete all name-value pairs with whose `name` is name and `value` is value.

-If `value` not provided, remove all name-value pairs whose name is `name`.
+If `value` is not provided, remove all name-value pairs whose name is `name`.

 #### `urlSearchParams.entries()`